fioreinc/ipp-15-16/README.md

 After it is installed, use gksudo to run the program.
 It won't work unless you run it as root.

 ## Installing Arduino IDE
+Download the Arduino IDE from here:https://www.arduino.cc/en/Main/Software

+Add this library to the IDE: https://github.com/bogde/HX711